 When the Bureau installed wiretaps in King’s office, these taps provided absolutely no evidence that Levison’s interest in King was other than a shared commitment to the civil rights movement.
 They did, however, provide the FBI with its first inkling of King’s promiscuous sexual activities, which would later be amply augmented by surveillance bugs installed in his hotel rooms.

-Given the Bureau’s concerns over King’s association with Levison and Jack O’Dell, another SCLC staff member with a Communist history, Sullivan had Division Five produce a report on Communist infiltration of the Civil Rights Movement, with particular attention to its likely role in the upcoming March.
-Sullivan’s August 23 report concluded that ‘there has been an obvious failure of the Communist Party of the United States to appreciably infiltrate, influence, or control large numbers of American Negroes in this country.’
-Although the report played it safe by saying ‘time alone will tell’ whether future efforts by the party to exploit blacks would be as unsuccessful as those in the past, Sullivan’s conclusion was that Communist infiltration of the Civil Rights Movement was negligible and need be of no further concern to the Bureau or the country.
+Given the Bureau’s concerns over King’s association with Levison and Jack O’Dell, another SCLC staff member with a Communist history, Sullivan had Division Five produce a report on Communist infiltration of the civil rights movement, with particular attention to its likely role in the upcoming March on Washington.
+Sullivan’s August 23 report concluded that ‘”there has been an obvious failure of the Communist Party of the United States to appreciably infiltrate, influence, or control large numbers of American Negroes in this country.”
+Although the report played it safe by saying “time alone will tell” whether future efforts by the party to exploit blacks would be as unsuccessful as those in the past, Sullivan’s conclusion was that Communist infiltration of the civil rights movement was negligible and need be of no further concern to the Bureau or the country.

-Following the August 23 report, whenever Domestic Intelligence sent Hoover anything on King and Levison (or for that manner, anything on Communist activities), Hoover would ridicule it with comments like ‘just infinitesimal!’ (on a report on Communist plans for participating in the March) or ‘I assume CP functionary claims are all frivolous’ (on a report on Communist plans to hold follow-up rallies after the March to advance ‘the cause of socialism in the United States’).
+Following the August 23 report, whenever the domestic intelligence department sent Hoover anything on King and Levison (or for that manner, anything on Communist activities), Hoover would ridicule it with comments like “just infinitesimal!” (on a report on Communist plans for participating in the march), or “I assume CP functionary claims are all frivolous” (on a report on Communist plans to hold follow-up rallies after the march to advance “the cause of socialism in the United States”).

 Stripped of euphemisms, Sullivan was proposing unleashing on Martin Luther King the aggressive and disruptive techniques the Bureau had been using against foreign intelligence agents and Communists.